cniles/picow-iot/README.md

 ## Important note about SNI

-Some cloud providers (e.g. AWS) require that SNI be enabled on the client.
+Some cloud providers (e.g. AWS, HiveMQ) require that SNI be enabled on the client.
 There does not appear to be a way to configure lwip's MQTT app client to set up SNI.
 This code uses a patched version of `mqtt.c` to support SNI.

 If you want to connect to a cloud provider that requires SNI you'll need to apply the patch to the copy of LWIP thats used by the Pico SDK.